Live actor: Shoichi Honda (The Blue Awakening and Persona 4 Arena), Mitsuru Karahashi (The Ultramarine Labyrinth and The Bismuth Crystals)

 - Stripped to the Bone: After being defeated, the Shadow slowly disintegrates one layer at a time, revealing its skeleton, blood vessels and nerves.

 - Tarot Motifs: The Reversed Fool; Unpredictability, recklessness, risk taking, lack of trust and distorted desires.
 However, the Tarot is directed to S.E.E.S. instead of the Protagonist since their sorrow and despair over the Protagonist's death is what created the Shadow in the first place.

-- The Voiceless: Being the Shadow Self of a Heroic Mime, it doesn't speak at all.
+- The Voiceless: Being a Proto-Cognitive Shadow of a Heroic Mime, it doesn't speak at all.